-This tunnel, and the other tunnels were discovered in the 1970’s and provided evidence that North Korea was preparing for an invasion of the South.
+The South Koreans discovered this tunnel, and the other tunnels in the 1970’s and claimed that this provided evidence that North Korea was preparing for an invasion of the South.
 The South Koreans detected an underground explosion and started digging.
 After a few months they found an unfinished tunnel, about 1,635 metres long, and two metres high and wide.
-It runs about 73 metres below ground, and would provide an opportunity for the aggressors to send up to 30,000 soldiers an hour through it.
+It runs about 73 metres below ground and would provide an opportunity for the aggressors to send up to 30,000 soldiers an hour through it.

 There is a long steep incline (350 m) leading from the parking lot into the tunnel.
 I noticed that the return was heavy on the breath of many visitors.
 At the bottom the tunnel itself runs 265 metres until a concrete blockade stops us from venturing further.
 From here there is only a distance of 170 metres to the actual border (the military demarcation line).